adeliafebriani/Tijarah-Blockchain-Notes/Chapter 2/Comparison of Major Blockchain Platforms.md

 MaalChain is a blockchain project emphasizing decentralized applications (dApps) and high transaction throughput, aiming to facilitate various applications, particularly focusing on identity-based private dApps.

 #### High Transaction Throughput (TPS)
-MaalChain is capable of handling up to 4000 transactions per second (TPS), crucial for applications requiring fast transaction processing and scalability.
+MaalChain can handle up to 4000 transactions per second (TPS), which is crucial for applications requiring fast transaction processing and scalability.

 #### Maal Validator DAO (Proof of Authority)
 Operating on a Proof of Authority (PoA) consensus mechanism, MaalChain validates transactions through approved validators, potentially leading to faster confirmations and increased scalability compared to PoW systems.